-It was this commitment to community that inspired Gallina to not only use EarthDance in her James Beard nominated restaurant, but she recently joined the board to further support the work Earthdance does in the community.
-“I’m also proud to serve as a member of their Board of Directors and am passionate about how this teaching farm in the heart of Ferguson can really make a big impact on the health of our community.”
+It was this commitment to community that inspired Gallina to not only use EarthDance in her aforementioned James Beard-nominated restaurant, but to join the board to further support the work Earthdance does in the community.
+Gallina says, “I’m also proud to serve as a member of their Board of Directors and am passionate about how this teaching farm in the heart of Ferguson can really make a big impact on the health of our community.”

 Even if you don’t have time to devote to classes, there are many ways to eat the fruits of their labor.
 Literally.
-Earthdance sells to St. Louis favorites like Vicia, Olio & Elaia, Elmwood, Kounter Kulture and more.
-You can also find them at farmers markets across the region.
-Both the Ferguson Farmers Market, every Saturday, May-October, 8 a.m.-noon, and the Ferguson Winter Market at the Vine (St. Stephen’s Episcopal Church) every third Saturday November-April, 9 a.m.-noon.
-The Tower Grove Farmers’ Market is a city option to shop Earthdance, which opens in the coming weeks on April 23rd, and every Saturday through October, 8 a.m.-noon.
-For a complete list of what they grow, and more information on the various programs and initiatives visit their website or facebook page for the latest.
+Earthdance sells to St. Louis favorites like Vicia, Olio, Elaia, Elmwood, Kounter Kulture, and more.
+You can also find them at farmers' markets across the region.
+Both the Ferguson Farmers Market (every Saturday, May-October, 8am-12pm) and the Ferguson Winter Market at the Vine at St. Stephen’s Episcopal Church, (every third Saturday November-April, 9am-12pm) carry the produce.
+The Tower Grove Farmers’ Market is a city option to shop Earthdance, which opens in the coming weeks on April 23rd, and every Saturday through October, 8 am-12pm.
+For a complete list of what they grow, and more information on the various programs and initiatives, visit their website or Facebook page for the latest.